 Way back in the eighteenth century, the Stuart family in Ballymoney planted a row of beech trees on either side of the road leading to their home.
 They did this in an effort to impress their visitors (which I’m sure worked).

 You cannot drive through the hedges anymore, so you’ll need to find a parking spot to stop at to take photos.
 Or, if you have some spare time, book yourself into one of the nearby accommodations, such as an Irish country house hotel, and enjoy easy access and free parking.
+This is one of the most popular Northern Ireland road trips, so get here early.

 Cost: Adults pay from £6.00 to £8.00 for access to the garden